-This year too in CAT 2018, QA (Quantitative Ability)will be a separate section which will comprise of 34 questions with a stipulated time of 60 minutes.
-The exam is scheduled to be conducted on 25th November 2018
+This year too in CAT 2019, QA (Quantitative Ability) will be a separate section which will comprise of 34 questions with a stipulated time of 60 minutes.
+The exam is scheduled to be conducted in November 2019.

 • The face or dial of watch is a circle whose circumference is divided into 60 equal parts, called minute spaces.

 • A clock has two hands; the smaller one is called the hour hand or short hand while the larger one is called minute hand or long hand.

 i.
 In 60 minutes, the minute hand gains 55 minutes on the hour on the hour hand.